esterjara/ai-chatbot-workshop/exercises/02_conversation_memory/README.md

 ## Exercise 2b: Chat WITH Memory - The Solution

 ### Objective
-Learn how memory buffer enables context awareness.
+Investigate how memory buffer enables context awareness.

 ### What You'll Learn
 - How to store conversation history